Cathedral of Saint Peter (Belleville, Illinois): First Cathedral of Saint Peter

-On January 4, 1912, around 6 p.m., neighborhood children noticed a fire in the upper portion of the building.
-Although they arrived quickly, firefighters were hampered in their efforts to extinguish the blaze by a lack of water pressure to reach the 80 ft roof and the bitter 15 °F temperatures.
-Water company officials blamed the poor water pressure on a broken valve at the water station.
-Soon, the fire burned through the roof timbers, which fell and ignited other parts of the structure.
-When the fire was extinguished, all that remained were the exterior walls and bell tower.
-One local newspaper estimated the damage at US$100,000 and said that insurance would cover only $40,000 of the repairs.
+On January 4, 1912, neighborhood children reported a fire in the upper portion of the cathedral.
+Firefighters were hampered in extinguishing the blaze due to a lack of water pressure to reach the 80 ft roof and the 15 °F temperatures.
+The fire burned through the roof timbers, which fell and ignited other parts of the structure.
+After the fire, all that remained of the cathedral were the exterior walls, bell tower and damage pews.
+A local newspaper estimated the damage at US$100,000 and said that insurance would cover only $40,000 in repairs.
+The pews were donated to a church in Shiloh, Illinois.